 The closest airports to the Skicircus are Munich and Salzburg.
 As mentioned previously, we decided to fly into Salzburg, and from there, it’s a 100+ minute car or bus journey from Salzburg to the Skicircus, depending on traffic.

 Since it was only Peter and me, the most economical option was to take the Holiday Shuttle from the Salzburg airport to our hotel.
 We paid 89€ ($100) per roundtrip ticket – so not exactly economical but still half of the price of a private transfer.

-Protip: If you’ve got 4+ people in your party, then I recommend booking a private transfer because it will be equal to or cheaper than the Holiday Shuttle and it will be much faster.
+Protip: If you’ve got 4+ people in your party, then I recommend booking a private transfer because it will be equal to or cheaper than the Holiday Shuttle and will be much faster.

 The biggest issue with the Holiday Shuttle is its rigid and infrequent schedule.
 There are only about six buses that depart Salzburg airport per day, and you don’t want to cut your flight arrival time too close to the bus departure time because if your flight is late or your baggage is delayed, you will be screwed.

-Our Salzburg flight-bus layover was about three hours and this was the shortest layover we could manufacture based on flight arrival times and shuttle departure times.
-Three hours is not quite enough time to make a trip into Salzburg but it is too much time to sit and stare at nothing.
+Our Salzburg flight-bus layover was about three hours, and this was the shortest layover we could manufacture based on flight arrival times and shuttle departure times.
+Three hours is not quite enough time to make a trip to Salzburg, but it is too much time to sit and stare at nothing.